 Who is Stewart Lee?

-Stewart Lee is a British comedian, writer, and director known for his distinctive style of stand-up comedy that often incorporates satire, social commentary, and meta-humor.
+Stewart Lee is a British comedian, writer, and director known for his distinctive style of stand-up comedy that often incorporates satire, social commentary, and meta-humour.
 He was born on April 5, 1968, in Wellington, Shropshire, England.
 Lee’s comedy is characterised by its intellectual and often confrontational approach, where he frequently deconstructs and challenges various comedic and cultural norms.

 Lee rose to prominence in the 1990s, gaining recognition for his work as one half of the comedy duo Lee and Herring, alongside Richard Herring.
 They had a successful radio show (“Lee and Herring’s Fist of Fun”) and TV series (“This Morning with Richard Not Judy”).
 However, Lee is perhaps best known for his solo stand-up shows.